vladimirlojanica/ideas/README.md

 We can adapt the rules of the game and check the results:

- - a room becomes unavailable for use by patients perhaps due to a tecnical fault.
+ - a room becomes unavailable for use by patients perhaps due to a technical fault.
 How will we assign patients and GPs to rooms now?
  - can we predict what repeat patients will need in terms of medicine so we can order less frequently?
  - can we detect when staff members are in demand to minimize waiting?
  - how can we make patients feel they are not being rushed and waiting endlessly?